 This is not the beginning I would choose.
 But it is the beginning I have.

 Pain neuroscientist Lorimer Moseley, a professor at the University of South Australia, has spent decades studying how the brain constructs the experience of pain.
-His research has shown that pain is not a direct readout of tissue damage.
-It is the brain's assessment of threat: a protective output that can persist long after the original injury has healed.
-In chronic pain, the nervous system has essentially learned to overprotect, sending alarm signals that are genuine in their felt experience but disproportionate to the current physical reality.
+His research reveals something that changed the way I understand my mornings: pain is the brain’s assessment of threat, a protective output that can persist long after the original injury has healed.
+In chronic pain, the nervous system has learned to overprotect, sending alarm signals that are genuine in their felt experience but disproportionate to the current physical reality.

-This does not mean the pain is not real.
-It is completely real.
-It is also more complex than a simple damage report.
-Understanding this complexity does not make the pain disappear, but it can change your relationship to it.
-Instead of interpreting every flare as a sign of worsening damage, you can begin to see it as a nervous system that is vigilant, stuck in a protective mode that may be more adjustable than you think.
+The pain is completely real.
+It is also more complex than a damage report.
+Understanding this complexity does not make the pain disappear.
+But it changes the shape of the relationship.
+Instead of interpreting every flare as worsening damage, I can see it as a nervous system stuck in protective mode, vigilant and loud and, possibly, more adjustable than it feels.

 Living with pain is not the absence of living.
 It is living with a companion you did not invite, learning its rhythms so you can find your own within them.

-I keep a list of what I call half-tasks: versions of activities scaled to half the effort.
+I keep a list of what I call half-tasks.
 A short walk instead of a long one.
 One errand instead of three.
 Ten minutes of gentle stretching instead of an hour at the gym.
-These are not compromises.
-They are adaptations, and there is dignity in an adaptation that lets you stay in the game rather than sitting it out entirely.
+These are adaptations, and there is dignity in an adaptation that lets you stay in the game rather than sitting it out entirely.

 If you live with pain, you already know most of what I have said here.
 You do not need me to explain your experience.
-But if it helps to hear this: the adjustments you make every day are not weakness.
-They are intelligence.
-The careful calculations, the quiet adaptations, the decisions to rest when the world expects you to push through: these are acts of self-knowledge that most people never need to develop.
+But if it helps to hear this: the adjustments you make every day are intelligence.
+The careful calculations, the quiet adaptations, the decisions to rest when the world expects you to push through, these are acts of self-knowledge that most people never need to develop.
 If today is a hard day, do less and call it enough.
 If today is a good day, enjoy it without punishing yourself for it tomorrow.